Engineering properties and microstructure of sodium polyacrylate-modified calcium bentonite

 Abstract

-Abundant calcium-based bentonite (CaB) resources in China have garnered attentions as potential alternatives for preparing slurry when constructing cut-off walls.
-However, the limited swell capacity and chemical compatibility of natural CaB pose critical challenges in enhancing its engineering properties.
-In this study, sodium polyacrylate (PAAS) was employed as a modifier to ameliorate CaB, and optimal preparation conditions for sodium polyacrylate modified calcium-based bentonite (PAAS-CaB) were determined through the processes of slaking, drying, and grinding.
-Systematic testing of engineering properties and microstructure of the modified bentonite was conducted.
-The results reveal that at a modifier content of 8%, the swell index of PAAS-CaB reached 34.0 mL/2g.
-Sodium polyacrylate modification significantly enhanced the water absorption and swell performance of CaB, along with improving its chemical compatibility, resulting in reduced permeability coefficient of the bentonite cake.
-With increasing PAAS content, the marsh viscosity of slurry increased, while filtrate loss and pH value decreased.
-Slurry density was primarily controlled by the bentonite content.
-Compared to the unmodified CaB, PAAS-CaB exhibited a superior overall lamellar structure at microscopic scale, characterized by a smaller interlayer distance of montmorillonite crystalline layers.
-Sodium polyacrylate primarily modified calcium-based bentonite through bridging encapsulation and graft copolymerization.
-This study establishes a reliable foundation for optimizing the preparation process of PAAS-CaB and presents a feasible technical pathway for the engineering application of calcium-based bentonite.
+The abundant calcium-based bentonite (CaB) resources in China have gained attention as potential alternatives for preparing slurry when constructing cut-off walls.
+However, the limited swelling capacity and chemical compatibility of natural CaB pose critical challenges to enhancing its engineering properties.
+In this study, sodium polyacrylate (PAAS) is employed as a modifier to ameliorate CaB, and the optimal preparation conditions for sodium polyacrylate-modified calcium-based bentonite (PAAS―CaB) are determined through the processes of slaking, drying and grinding.
+The systematic tests on the engineering properties and microstructure of the modified bentonite were conducted.
+The results reveal that at a modifier content of 8%, the swelling index of PAAS―CaB reaches 34.0 mL/2g.
+The sodium polyacrylate modification significantly enhances the water absorption and swelling performance of CaB, along with improving its chemical compatibility, resulting in reduced permeability coefficient of the bentonite cake.
+With the increasing PAAS content, the Marsh viscosity of slurry increases, while the filtration loss and pH value decrease.
+The slurry density is primarily controlled by the bentonite content.
+Compared to the unmodified CaB, PAAS―CaB exhibits a superior overall lamellar structure at a microscopic scale, characterized by a smaller interlayer distance of montmorillonite crystalline layers.
+The sodium polyacrylate primarily modifies the calcium-based bentonite through bridging encapsulation and graft copolymerization.
+This study establishes a reliable foundation for optimizing the preparation process of PAAS―CaB and presents a feasible technical pathway for the engineering application of the calcium-based bentonite.

 -